jamesmaniscalco/baguettebrioche/README.md

     rbenv install 2.7.2

+Clone or download this repository onto your computer.

 In the directory where you have downloaded this repo, set the local Ruby version:

     rbenv local 2.7.2